scp222thj/MalumMenu/README.md

 <details>
   <summary><h2>👨‍💻 I want to contribute to this project</h2></summary>

-To get started, I suggest you first learn about the basics of C# and Unity, since that's what Among Us is written in.
+To get started, you first need to learn about the basics of C# and Unity, since that's what Among Us is written in.
 There are plenty of tutorials out there to help you with that.

 You should also learn about Github forking and pull requests, since you will need to use those to make any contributions to the project.
 [Here](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) is the official documentation on the topic.